chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_essentials_download.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``download`` argument is used to download objects from the |chef server| to the local repository.
+The ``download`` sub-command is used to download objects from the |chef server| to the local repository.

 This sub-command has the following syntax::